-- 7.1 Sector has forecast Bank Base Rate to be 0.50% for 2013/14 which suggests that an investment return of 0.75% can be achievable assuming that the Bank rate does not decrease. - 7.2 Sector also predict that Bank Base Rate may begin to rise from 2015 back to about 1.75% by the end of 2015/16 which suggests locking into long term investments while rates are so historically low should be resisted.
+- 7.1 Link has forecast Bank Base Rate to be up to 1.00% for most of 2018/19 which suggests that an investment return of 0.40% can be achievable assuming that the Bank rate does not decrease. - 7.2 Link Asset Services also predict that Bank Base Rate may begin to rise back to about 1.50% by December 2020 which suggests locking into long term investments while rates are so historically low should be resisted.
+If investment opportunities arise at greater rates than the anticipated Base Rate then they should be considered.